Nora Jane Struthers: Career

 Struthers played shows with her father under the name Dirt Road Sweetheart and the duo released an album titled I Heard The Bluebirds Sing on May 11, 2008.
 In 2008, Struthers gave up her job as a teacher and moved to Nashville to pursue a career as a full-time musician.
 She soon began touring with a band of rotating musicians she dubbed The Bootleggers and ultimately won the prestigious Telluride Bluegrass Festival band contest in June 2010.

 Struthers released a self-titled debut solo album on July 10, 2010.
 Nora Jane Struthers, produced by Brent Truitt, featured established musicians such as multi-instrumentalist Tim O'Brien and fiddler Stuart Duncan.

 Struthers joined Americana acoustic quintet Bearfoot later in 2010 and the group released the album American Story in 2011, which featured six songs written or co-written by Struthers.
 One of them, "Tell Me a Story," became a top-rated video on CMT.

 Struthers had written a collection of songs for a new solo album by 2012 and launched a Kickstarter campaign that raised $22,000 in less than four weeks to help fund it.
 She formed a touring band called The Party Line and released the 14-track Carnival on April 16, 2013, again produced by Truitt.

 Struthers and The Party Line gave nearly 150 live performances across the U.S. in 2013.
 Struthers said she achieved a childhood dream by playing in the Saturday Night All Star Jam at the Grey Fox Bluegrass Festival in Oak Hill, New York that year.

 Struthers and The Party Line released a six-song record titled Country EP No. 1 in July 2014.
 One of the tracks, a cover of The Everly Brothers classic "(Til) I Kissed You" was featured on a collection of Americana music called Native: Americana Spotlight, released on September 9, 2014 on Tone Tree Music.

-Struthers and The Party Line have recorded a new full-length studio album called Wake, featuring 11 original songs.
-Wake is slated to be released in February 2015.
+Struthers and The Party Line recorded a full-length studio album called Wake, featuring 11 original songs, released in February 2015.

 Dirt Road Sweetheart a father-daughter duo (Nora Jane and Alan Struthers) released a new album 'Rose of My Heart' on June 16, 2019 under the label of Blue Pig Music.

 In February 2020, Nora announced her fifth studio album titled 'Bright Lights, Long Drives, First Words'.